 Negative Broad Match Rules

-On the other hand, negative keywords serve a completely opposite purpose.
+On the other hand, negative keywords serve an opposite purpose.
 Negative keywords are used to eliminate searches you don’t want your ads served to, perhaps because they are irrelevant or perform poorly.
 Negative keywords do not use close variants and expansions.
 They will only block ads from showing up when the exact words from the negative keyword are in the search.
 Word order also matters more for negative phrase match keywords.

 New Google Phrase Match

 It all boils down to this: keywords are no longer just about words.
 Instead, they are about meanings.
-But, advertising platforms can still give advertisers a variety of match types so that they can tell Google how closely (or loosely) a query should match the keyword.
+Advertising platforms can still give advertisers a variety of match types so that they can tell Google how closely (or loosely) a query should match the keyword.
 Google phrase match is a very helpful match type for advertisers.